jpc-hpe/my_nvim_config/NOTES.md

   - `TSDisable <module> [lang]` disables a module globally for the session.
 If lang is given, only for that language
   - `TSToggle <module> [lang]` toggles a module globally for the session.
 If lang is given, only for that language
 - query:
-  - `TSEditQuery group [lang]` edit queries for a group and language. if there are several, a selection menu is shown.
-If ther is none, a new query file is created in user config dir. if lang is nto specified, the language of the current buffer is used
+  - `TSEditQuery group [lang]` edit queries for a group and language.
+If there are several, a selection menu is shown.
+If there is none, a new query file is created in user config dir.
+If lang is not specified, the language of the current buffer is used
   - `TSeditQueryUserAfter group [lang]` is the same but in the "after" directory.
 Useful to add custom extensions

 One important command (but it is offered by NeoVim itself; not this plugin) is `:InspectTree`